konstantd/Antennas_Simulations/README.md

      <img src="/Discone/photos/1.png"width = "50%">
 </p>

-A small Matlab script was written that takes r, l, θ and d as variables and constructs the geometry of the antenna.
+A Matlab script was written that takes r, l, θ and d as variables and constructs the geometry of the antenna.
 Specifically, it will build GW lines, as accepted by the NEC file (.nec).